jvermeir/ShoppingList/README.md

 Still, the goal to learn always have a strong influence.
 This will lead to solutions that might be over engineered or rewritten several times just to get it right.

+## Bugs

+Entering a recipe that doesn't exist in the cookbook results in a line with 'Dummy' in the output.
+This should be an error in stead.

 # Build and test

 ```sbt clean test```